CyberGrandChallenge/Event-FAQ/event_faq.md

 https://github.com/CyberGrandChallenge/cgc-release-documentation/blob/master/ti-api-spec.txt#L377

-Q1: Are jumbo-frames supported in the DARPA cloud and CFE APIs?
+Q1: Are jumbo-frames supported in the DARPA cloud and the CFE APIs?

 A1: The CRS switch supports jumbo frames.
 The team gateway, which provides VPN and Internet access, does not support jumbo frames.
 The IDS tap and TI-API host do not support jumbo frames.